x-y-zhao/BayLime/README.md

 3. model_regressor='Bay_info_prior' uses the modified sklearn BayesianRidge regressor and reads the hyperparameters alpha and lambda from configuration files,
 4. model_regressor='BayesianRidge_inf_prior_fit_alpha' uses the modified BayesianRidge regressor and reads the hyperparameters lambda from configuration files and fit alpha from sampling data.

-Please refer to the tutorials (e.g., BayLIME_tutorial_images.ipynb)  for details.
+Please refer to the tutorials (e.g., **BayLIME_tutorial_images.ipynb**)  for details.

 ## Embed Prior from GradCAM
-To get the explanation for specified image (e.g. king penguin) in data folder, firstly modify the image path in Line 46 of Grad_CAM_Prior.py, then type
+To get the explanation for a specific image (e.g. king penguin) in the data folder, firstly modify the image path in Line 46 of Grad_CAM_Prior.py, then type
 ```
 python Grad_CAM_Prior.py
 ```
 You will get the explanation results along with Deletion and Insertion AUC figures from GradCAM, LIME and BayLIME under the created *evaluation_output* folder.

-To get statistical fidelity evaluation on ImageNet dataset, firstly make sure the validation dataset from ImageNet called ILSVRC2012_img_val is already downloaded and moved to the data folder, then type
+To get statistical fidelity evaluation on ImageNet dataset, first please make sure the validation dataset from ImageNet called ILSVRC2012_img_val is already downloaded and moved to the data folder, then type
 ```
 python del_ins_exp.py
 ```
-You will the explanation result for each image from ImageNet and a record file for recording the runtime output in the created *evaluation_output* folder.
-Be cautious the evaluation_output folder will be reset every time running the program, so take a copy if you want to save the running results.
+You will get the explanation result for each image from ImageNet and a record file recording the runtime output in the created *evaluation_output* folder.
+Be cautious that the evaluation_output folder will be reset every time running the program, so take a copy if you want to save the results.

 ## Embed Prior from Neural Cleanse
-In backdoor_exp.py, we provide the explanation for backdoor input from BadNet and TrojanAttack models.
-To get the IoU and AMD evaluation for Prior, LIME and BayLIME, type the command
+In backdoor_exp.py, we provide the explanations for backdoor inputs based on BadNet and TrojanAttack models.
+To get the IoU and AMD evaluations for the Prior, LIME and BayLIME, type the command
 ```
 python backdoor_exp.py
 ```